Dubai Economic Security Centre

 A number of organisations and entities are subject to oversight from the Centre, including local government authorities that receive a guarantee of a minimum profit level from the government.
 Similarly, organisations that receive government subsidies will be expected to adhere to more stringent guidelines as a result of the introduction of the new law.

 But the law goes much further than simply being applied to local government and other state authorities.
 Companies that are engaged in any sort of economic activity within Dubai are also covered, together with those operating within Free Zones.
 Even charities are covered by the new law.
-As can be seen, this means that the new legislation is far-reaching.
+As can be seen, this means that the new legislation is far reaching.

 It’s intended that the work of the Centre should be conducted in a transparent manner and periodic reports will be produced, including statistics on the performance of the Dubai economy.
 There will also be involvement in a multitude of committees that are tasked with examining economic affairs, while the Centre will have responsibility for monitoring criminal cases where there is an intention to fight against those seeking to undermine the local economy.